 There is a new jewel in the landscape of the West Don Lands, Corktown Common, a 7.3 hectare park located at the foot of Lower River Street and Bayview Avenue.
 Situated on former industrial lands, the park has transformed an underutilized brownfield into a spectacular park and community meeting place featuring a lush landscape.
 With a marsh, sprawling lawns, urban prairies, playground areas, a splash pad and a variety of inviting features like a fireplace, permanent barbeque, large communal picnic tables and washrooms, this spectacular new greenspace is at the heart of an emerging new community.

-We will honour the land and its ancestors with readings by local author Catherine Hernandez who has written her debut novel, Scarborough, in a multi-voiced story about a Toronto neighbourhood that refuses to fall apart in the face of poverty and crime along with Ghana storyteller, Adwoa Badoe, author of more than a dozen children's books.
+From 11 am to Noon, we will honour the land and its ancestors with readings by local author Catherine Hernandez who has written her debut novel, Scarborough, in a multi-voiced story about a Toronto neighbourhood that refuses to fall apart in the face of poverty and crime along with Ghana storyteller, Adwoa Badoe, author of more than a dozen children's books.
 Together they will share their stories for families of all ages in the natural amphitheatre next to a meadow on the grounds of the Massey Goulding Estate.

-Within the former quarry and industrial site, we will see Robert Burley's extraordinary photographs of the enduring wilderness of Toronto's ravines and hear about the history of the area through the lens of literature with Alissa York.
+From 1 pm to 2 pm, within the former quarry and industrial site, we will see Robert Burley's extraordinary photographs of the enduring wilderness of Toronto's ravines and hear about the history of the area through the lens of literature with Alissa York.
 Our special guest is Nadha Hassen, a specialist on the impact of nature on mental health and author of Dancing in the Rain.
 Buy a farmer's market lunch, rent a bicycle, listen to authors & join us for a ride south along the Don River for the best afternoon in the city!

-Authors include Ayelet Tsabari author of the 'remarkable' The Best Place on Earth which has also been described as "powerful & brilliant".
+From 3 pm to 4 pm, authors include Ayelet Tsabari author of the 'remarkable' The Best Place on Earth which has also been described as "powerful & brilliant".
 Jake Tobin Garrett, Park People Manager Policy & Research & contributor to Any Other Way will discuss the desire line.
 Additionally Jane Farrow will share her thoughts and writing about Any Other Way How Toronto Got Queer.
 This eclectic illustrated history extends from early colonial sex scandals and Oscar Wilde's trip to Toronto to the proliferation of queer shared houses, the demimonde world of Yonge Street strip and the emergence of Queer West.
 Intrigued?
 You should be ...
 Come for the words!